 Here are a few which capture some of the atmosphere of the war and the country, and which happen to include high-hood Jeeps.

-The first photo was taken by Robert F. Fischer at the US Naval Support Activity Detachment at Binh Thuy, command center for US Navy Task Force 116 which patrolled the inland waterways of South Vietnam with helicopter gunships, Bronco propeller-driven attack aircraft, and PBR's (Patrol Boat River).
+The next photo was taken by Robert F. Fischer at the US Naval Support Activity Detachment at Binh Thuy, command center for US Navy Task Force 116 which patrolled the inland waterways of South Vietnam with helicopter gunships, Bronco propeller-driven attack aircraft, and PBR's (Patrol Boat River).

 On this day in 1969, visiting brass were in Binh Thuy for a command change, and the drivers of an M151A2 and a CJ-3B were waiting for their passengers.
 The 3B looks like a Kaiser M606 military version, and carries what appears to be the star of a Marine Brigadier General.